-However, as a newcomer to the country you may have questions about whether you’re allowed to join in celebrations and what they entail.
-Luckily for you, Americans are a very welcoming nation and would be glad for foreigners to join in the fun.
-As an expat the public holiday will also provide many opportunities for you to get to know the neighbours and make new friends.
+However, as a newcomer to the country, you may have questions about whether you’re allowed to join in celebrations and what they entail.
+Luckily for you, Americans are a very welcoming nation and would be glad for foreigners to participate in the fun.
+As an expat, the public holiday will also provide many opportunities for you to get to know the neighbours and make new friends.

 So whether you’ve just moved to the U.S., or have employees who have relocated, here are ideas about ways to join in Independence Day celebrations and mark your arrival to the state.

 Many towns across America hold their parades for residents.
 Extravagant floats, bands, and performers pass through the streets putting on a good show.
 Some parades also have fireworks for the finale.
 There are hundreds of local parades to attend.
 However if you can get yourself to Washington D.C., you’ll be able to experience the Official National Independence Day Parade.
 Bands, fife and drum corps, military, giant balloons and even celebrities pass through the streets on out-of-this-world floats.
 There’s also the opportunity to put yourself forward to volunteer in the parade.
 Now that really would mark your arrival to the country!

 Head down to your nearest lake or beach

 Fourth of July falls in America’s summer, so the weather on Independence Day is likely to be hot.
 Because of this, many families head down to their nearest lake or beach to spend the day celebrating by the water.
 Some beaches host their events with fireworks, parades, and even a BBQ for everyone to enjoy.
 Famous beaches to spend Independence Day on are Myrtle Beach in South Carolina, Martha’s Vineyard in Massachusetts, and Huntingdon Beach in Southern California.
 Check out the nearest water areas near you to find out what their Independence Day plans are.

 Join in with colleagues’ Independence Day celebrations